mojontwins/Inslands/README.md

 * [ ] Add "Override level test" to level creation extra options to override "level is valid" check
 * [ ] Add a biome map.
 Simple, don't over do it.
 Use PostAlpha's.
 * [ ] Remove optifog log and other stupid shit.
-* [ ] Add "preferredWorldgen" to levelthemes and de-hardcode it
+* [X] Add "preferredWorldgen" to levelthemes and de-hardcode it
+* [X] Add torches to some trees, somehow